The best angle and direction for solar panels in the UK

 ⬇️ The best direction for solar panels to face in the UK is usually south

-Solar panels in the UK will work best when facing south, as it means they’re facing the sun.
+Solar panels in the UK will always work best when pointed south, as it means they’re facing the sun.

-Generally speaking, the best angle for solar panels in the UK is about 35 degrees from horizontal, although this varies very slightly around the country.
+The best angle for solar panels in the UK is about 40 degrees from horizontal.
+This varies slightly around the country, but not by much.

-And in the case of most rooftop solar panel installations, the angle of the solar panels is determined by the angle of the roof – so there isn’t much you can do to change it.
+In the case of most rooftop solar panel installations, the angle is determined by the roof – and fortunately, most roofs in the UK are angled at roughly 30 to 50 degrees.

 🌍 The optimum angle changes as the Earth rotates

-The optimum angle for solar panels changes throughout the year because of the sun's shifting position relative to the Earth.
+The optimum angle for solar panels changes throughout the year because of the sun's shifting position relative to your home.

 If you’d like to find out how much a solar & battery system could save you, fill out a few quick questions below and we’ll generate an estimate for you.